jonahoffline/Tickblaze.Scripts/docs/docs/tutorials/aroon-indicator.md

   - The full name of the indicator displayed in the UI.
 - `ShortName`:
   - A short abbreviation for compact views.
+- `IsOverlay`:
+  - Indicates whether the indicator will overlay the bars or be placed in a new chart panel.
 - `IsPercentage`:
   - Indicates that the plot values are percentages (0-100).